prebid/prebid.github.io/dev-docs/publisher-api-reference/setConfig.md

 We are validating the `ttl` property before rendering an ad.
 If the ad has exceeded its ttl value and the `suppressExpiredRender` property is enabled, the system will suppress the rendering of the expired ad.

-PBJS performs following actions when expired rendering is detected.
+PBJS performs the following actions when expired rendering is detected.

 * Log a warning in the browser console if pbjs_debug=true.
 * Emit a `EXPIRED_RENDER` event before `BID_WON` event.